A lot has been written over the years about the history of Ireland’s Railways.

 Geographical Distribution of Irish Steam Locomotives

-Map showing the approximate geographical distribution of the remaining nineteen 5ft 3in gauge steam locomotives (shown in red) and the remaining twelve 3ft gauge engines (shown in green).
+Map showing the approximate geographical distribution of the remaining 19 5ft 3in gauge steam locomotives (shown in red) and the remaining 12 3ft gauge engines (shown in green).
 Out of a total of thirty one, twenty six are in Northern Ireland, with nineteen at either Whitehead or Cultra.
+This notwithstanding, at least one main line locomotive normally based at Whitehead is kept at Dublin Inchicore at any one time.

 Sources / Further Reading